 As a result of the de-institutionalization of the mentally ill and the resulting increase in involvement of those with mental illness in the criminal justice system, in 1988, the Memphis Police Department partnered with the National Alliance on Mental Illness and local universities to organize, train and implement a specialized unit of trained police officers.
-This unit of police officers would respond to mental health consumers in crisis in order to divert them from further involvement in the criminal justice system.
-The Memphis CIT has become a nationally recognized model that effectively, humanely and safely addresses those in mental health crisis on the street.
+This unit of police officers would respond to mental health consumers in a crisis to divert them from further involvement in the criminal justice system.
+The Memphis CIT has become a nationally recognized model that effectively, humanely, and safely addresses those in mental health crisis on the street.

 How does it work?

 Police Officers apply and share why this training is important for them to attend.
 After being selected, each officer will receive 40 hours of specialized training, to more effectively and safely deal with someone having a mental health crisis.
 Officers receive special designation as CIT officers.
 The 911 operators are trained to identify situations involving those in mental health crisis.
 The operator then contacts a CIT officer on duty to respond to the crisis.
 The CIT officer is the lead officer when responding to a scene.
 Officers work with the community to deescalate and safely divert these individuals from entering the criminal justice system.